Thelastpoet/bob-ai/README.md

 ## Contributing

-If you'd like to contribute to the development of Bob, please fork the repository and submit a pull request.
+If you're interested in contributing to the development of Bob, feel free to fork the repository and submit a pull request.

 ## License